Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool attaches to a JVM by PID or within a Docker container and records performance data for specific subsystems.
-The verb 'Attach' is specific and the resource (running JVM) is well-defined, distinguishing it from sibling tools like list_jvms or check_status.
+The description clearly states the tool attaches to a JVM and records performance data for specific subsystems.
+It names the resource (JVM) and action (attach), but does not explicitly differentiate from all sibling tools like create_heap_dump or get_heap_data, though mentioning check_status provides some context.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.